 - In a bowl combine the yeast, warm water, and pinch of sugar.
 Set aside.
 It will foam up a little bit.

-- Add the beaten eggs to your yeast mixture and then add the yeast mixture to your butter mixture.
+- Add the beaten eggs and your yeast mixture to the ingredients in the kitchen aid bowl Mix to combine.

 - Switch from your paddle attachment to your dough hook and add about 6 cups of flour.
+Once cup at a time.
 Dough will be sticky.

 - Transfer to a gallon sized ziplock back and refrigerate overnight.
 This is my FAVORITE part (other than eating them) about making these rolls.
 I love that making the dough is done the night before.
 If gives you time to whip up another delicious side dish.
 The dough will firm up in the fridge making it easier to work with.

 - The next day roll out the dough onto a floured board.
 I usually do it in 2 batches.
 Roll the dough out so that it is about ¼ inch thick and into the shape of a rectangle.
 Using a pizza cutter cut the rectangle in half length-wise and then into triangles.
 Roll the triangles up, starting at the wide end.

 - Place the rolls with the point down so there are no "ear" sticking while they rise or bake.
 Place rolls on a baking sheet that has been lined with foil and sprayed with non-stick spray.

 - Let rise for 2.5 hours.
 Rolls will double in size.

 - Bake at 400 degrees for 8-10 minutes or until light golden

 Okay!
 Thank you so much--God bless!